botorabi/SensorStation/README.md

                        https://vr-fun.net

-# SensorStation
+# Sensor Station

-**SensorStation** is an Arduino project developed and tested on an ESP32 module and allows the storage and access to sensor data.
+**Sensor Station** is an Arduino project developed and tested on an ESP32 module and allows the storage and access to sensor data.
 The project supports an OLED display and two input buttons: one for starting WPS and one for turning on the OLED display.
 Hold the WPS button pressed to connect SensorStation to a WiFi network using WPS.
 An embedded webserver provides a REST API and web page for accessing the data.
 It is possible to put the webserver behind a reverse-proxy, the webserver is aware of *X-Forwarded-Prefix* in HTML request header.
 It is an easy task to integrate the SensorStation in  [HomieCenter](https://github.com/botorabi/HomieCenter).

+Visit Sensor Station also on [HACKADAY.IO](https://hackaday.io/project/167018-sensor-station) and [hackster.io](https://www.hackster.io/botorabi/sensor-station-096164).

 # Updating Over The Air (OTA Update)

 For updating the firmware a new image file can be flashed using Over The Air (OTA) updating mechanism.
 Hold the Display button pressed until
 SensorStation restarts into OTA Update Mode, then visit the web page /update and upload your firmware image.
-After updating, SensorStation will reboot into normal operation mode.
+After updating, Sensor Station will reboot into normal operation mode.
 Be aware that -- for the sake of security -- while being in normal mode the /update page will not be available, so you will need physical access to the device and press & hold the display button to enable the OTA Update Mode.
 One way to create an firmware image file is using the utility provided in menu entry *Sketch/Export compiled Binary* of Arduino IDE.